xparadoxical/gddocs/docs/resources/server/restore.md

 ## RestoreGJItems

-`Restore` was a feature used in Geometry dash from versions `1.7 - 2.0` and it was used as an alternative to the [Account System](/topics/accounts.md) that is currently used as of 2.206
+`Restore` was a feature used in Geometry dash from versions `1.7 - 2.0` and it was used as an alternative to the [Account System](/topics/accounts.md) that is currently used.

-A typical Gauntlet Server response is structured with a `key:value:key:value` pairing
+A typical Gauntlet Server response is structured with a `key:value:key:value` pairing.
-*Official Levels behave a bit differently as you will find out further into his page*
+*Official Levels behave a bit differently as you will find out further into his page.*

-> - Due to lack of resources about RestoreGJItems, most information has been lost to time.<br/>The only remaining archived response that we know about can be found [here](https://imgur.com/a/pPUu933)
+> Due to lack of resources about RestoreGJItems, most information has been lost to time.<br/>The only remaining archived response that we know about can be found [here](https://imgur.com/a/pPUu933)

 ### Restore Items Structure